-Full mouth reconstruction improves the appearance of the teeth and has a number of less obvious benefits.
+Full mouth rehabilitation improves the appearance of the teeth and has a number of less obvious benefits.
 Full mouth reconstruction is one of the most comprehensive forms of dental treatment that is currently available and due to its complexity its usually carried out by a Specialist Prosthodontist.

 Also known as full mouth rehabilitation or restoration, the process combines all dental specialities to individually reconstruct every damaged tooth in the mouth.
 This helps to correct a variety of complaints, such as improper bite position and chipped, worn down or broken teeth.